Azareal/Gosora/README.md

 Replace that name and email with whatever you like.
 This name and email only applies to the `gosora` user.
 If you see a zillion modified files pop-up, then that is due to you changing their permissions, don't worry about it.

 If you get an access denied error, then you might need to run `chown -R gosora /home/gosora` and `chgrp -R www-data /home/gosora` to fix the ownership of the files.

-In addition to this, you can update the dependencies without updating Gosora by running `update-deps.bat` or `./update-deps-linux` (.bat is for Windows, the other for Linux as the names would suggest).

 If you want to manually patch Gosora rather than relying on the above scripts to do it, you'll first have to create a copy of `./schema/schema.json` named `./schema/lastSchema.json`, and then, you'll overwrite the files with the new ones.